Rocko: Careers

-In the television show, in his day-to-day life, Rocko works as a cashier at a local comic book shop called Kind of a Lot O' Comics, which is owned by Mr. Smitty and sells mostly Really Really Big Man comics until he is currently unemployed in Static Cling.
+Throughout the television series, Rocko enjoys collecting comics and works as a cashier at a local comic book shop called Kind of a Lot O' Comics, which is owned by Mr. Smitty and sells mostly Really Really Big Man comics until he is currently unemployed in Static Cling.
 Rocko worked at Mega Lot-o Comics owned by chairman of Conglom-O, Mr. Dupette, Ed Bighead's boss.
 In the television show, his other jobs include tattoo artist, plumber's assistant, phone operator, a product tester at Conglom-O, a tow truck driver, an underwear model and a cartoonist for the program Wacky Delly.
 In the official comic book, Rocko works as a comic book dealer in Issue #7's "Conned Again", working for "Humongo Con".

-Neighbors
+Friends and neighbors

+Rocko's best friends are Heffer Wolfe, a steer who eats a lot and was adopted and raised by a family of wolves, and Filburt, a bespectacled turtle with neurotic Woody Allen-esque mannerisms, who often feels nauseated.
 Rocko's neighbors are Ed, with whom he has a semi-rivalry, and Bev Bighead.
 Bev considers Rocko a very sweet neighbor.
 He and his dog Spunky, who often eats the neighbors' salmon bushes, are a source of constant annoyance to Ed.
 In the episode Skid Marks, Rocko's drivers license reveals that Rocko and the Bigheads live on "Boogie Blvd."

-Friends

-Rocko's best friends are Heffer Wolfe, a steer who eats a lot and was adopted and raised by a family of wolves, and Filburt, a bespectacled turtle with neurotic Woody Allen-esque mannerisms, who often feels nauseated.

 Love life

-In early concept sketches Murray indicated that Rocko bears a strong crush on a character named "Melba Toast".
+In early concept sketches, Murray indicated that Rocko bears a strong crush on a character named "Melba Toast".
 Rocko expresses this trait in Season One, bearing a crush on the unseen character until he discovers that Melba has a serious boyfriend named Dave in "Love Spanked".
 Melba has only been mentioned once since.

 In subsequent episodes, Rocko bears crushes for other characters.
 In "S.W.A.K.", Rocko has been vying for the attention from the pretty kangaroo mail-lady that comes to his door every day; he writes her a love note that he is too scared to send so Heffer does it for him instead.
 Rocko fails to retrieve the letter and gets the impression that the mail-lady would rather go out with Heffer.
 This turns out to be a joke on the mail-lady's part and she actually returns Rocko's feelings.
 In "Wallaby on Wheels", Rocko learns to roller skate to impress Sheila, a girl who hangs out at the roller rink, and becomes jealous when it is implied she is attracted to Heffer.
 In the end, he wins her over after saving Heffer's life.
+She then rides on a jackhammer with Rocko.
 In "I See London, I See France", Rocko tries to win over Claudette, who turned out to be his female wallaby pen pal from Paris, but she is more interested in Heffer.